MicrosoftDocs/windows-dev-docs/hub/powertoys/paste-as-plain-text.md

 no-loc: [PowerToys, Windows, PowerToys Paste as Plain Text, Paste as Plain Text, Win]
 ---

-# Paste as PLain Text
+# Paste as Plain Text

 Allows you to paste text from your clipboard, excluding text-formatting, with a quick key shortcut.